Skip to main content

 • story

-• “The first 6 missions felt very Glorantha-faithful; the missions felt different from each other, and the storyline seemed like it was going to have some depth.”
+• “The first 6 missions felt very Glorantha-faithful, the missions felt different from each other and the storyline seemed it was going to have some depth.”

-• “Missions 7 through 15 were a slog, with very little variation in scenario structure, forgettable story development that could be any generic fantasy game, and along with enemy unit numbers made the game very tedious.”
+• “Missions 7 through 15 were a slog, with very little variation in scenario structure, forgettable story development that could be any generic fantasy game, making the game very tedious.”

 • “Linear story, battles becoming very repetitive, no sense of wonder, dialogs are very basic.”